 cPanel is the hosting control panel we use on most of our Linux servers.
-You can use the control panel for a wide range of tasks, including creating FTP accounts, making backups of your website and managing email accounts.
+You can use the control panel for a wide range of tasks, including creating email accounts and making backups.
 This article gives an overview of the control panel.
 In the next chapters we will look at how you can use the control panel to do specific tasks.

 If you are new to cPanel and you find the control panel a little overwhelming, we are happy to talk you through how to use the control panel.
 Please either call us on 0800 107 7979 or submit a ticket and we will arrange a session at a time that suits you.